barryclark/jekyll-now/_posts/2015-9-2-Using-Vagrant-For-Enterprise-Provisioning.md

 ---
 layout: post
-title: Vagrant for machine provisioning in the enterprise: A practical example
+title: Using Vagrant for Enterprise Provisioning: A practical example
+tags: [vagrant, virtualbox]
 ---

 Vagrant is a great abstraction layer over your stack.